Complex Regional Pain Syndrome (CRPS)

 - Motion loss of the joint, connected by the ligament, is also common after injury.
-This is increased when multiple ligaments are injured, the joint is dislocated or if surgery or prolonged immobility occurs after the ligament injury.
+This is increased when multiple ligaments are injured, the joint is dislocated, or if surgery or prolonged immobility occurs after the ligament injury.

 - Prolonged immobilization has detrimental effects on periarticular cartilage, bone, and soft tissues and can lead to more motion loss.

-- During immobilization, connective tissues shorten (or atrophy), thereby further decreasing range of motion of the joint.
+- During immobilization, connective tissues shorten (or atrophy), thereby further decreasing the range of motion of the joint.
 Please see our article: Ligament and tendon damage from Immobilization syndrome, In this article, we review various aspects of short and long-term immobilization of an injured joint, specifically the damage to the tendons and cartilage.
 Immobilization syndrome has been implicated in being a developmental cause of long-term chronic joint pain and possibly CRPS.

 Perhaps it is the failed ligament healing that is responsible for the chronic signs and symptoms of CRPS?

 It is easy to assume that when a person is subjected to a force significant enough to fracture a bone, that ligaments close to the fracture site would also be injured.
-The immobilization that follows, induces destructive changes in the joint, that itself could be painful.
+The immobilization that follows, induces destructive changes in the joint, which itself could be painful.
 Once the cast is removed, for instance, the patient has numerous causes for pain including joint or muscle contractures, as well as failed ligament healing, though the fracture itself healed.
 Perhaps it is the failed ligament healing that is responsible for the chronic signs and symptoms of CRPS?

 The nerve endings in ligaments